njelich/LinkOff/README.md

 Links: [Chrome Web Store](https://chrome.google.com/webstore/detail/linkoff-clean-your-feed/maanaljajdhhnllllmhmiiboodmoffon) | [Firefox Add-Ons](https://addons.mozilla.org/en-US/firefox/addon/linkoff-clean-your-feed/) | [Edge Extensions (Guide)](https://www.howtogeek.com/411830/how-to-install-google-chrome-extensions-in-microsoft-edge/) | [LinkedIn Thread](https://www.linkedin.com/posts/njelich_from-the-idea-to-submission-in-only-12-hours-activity-6785679700992778240-lhRB)

 Make your LinkedIn experience better, instantly!

-The best solution, with cross-browser compatibility.

-Make your LinkedIn experience better, instantly!
 With fewer distractions and better filtered content your sales, lead generation and networking will be a smoother and more enjoyable experience.

 No more seeing unwanted likes and comments by your connections.
 Block the feed or filter it using custom keywords and find the connections and posts you want more easily.
 Job seeking?
 Advanced job filtering coming soon.
 While you are waiting, clean up your inbox - it can do it!